Iulian-Tudor/WebGarden/README.md

 *   Every information entered by the user shall follow GDPR regulations.

-*   Every user input should, preferably, be properly sanitized in order to avoid SQL Injections.
+*   Every user input should, preferably, be properly sanitized in order to avoid Database Injections.

 *   Every html file should, preferably, be properly sanitized in order to avoid Cross Site Scripting

+*   User cookies should, preferably, be encrypted as to keep private information such as emails hidden from inspect tools of a browser.